Fee Type Configuration Parameters

 Example: A Merchant that typically accepts in-person payments and over-the-phone/mail order.
 The Cardholder requests to make a payment using the Merchant’s website to send a card-not-present payment.
 As the website is not the primary method accepted by the Merchant, they can charge a convenience fee to the Cardholder.

-Begin by following the steps in the Setting up a Fee section under the Using the Portal steps and use the parameters below to complete the process.
+Begin by following the steps in the Set up a Fee section and use the parameters below to complete the process:

 Add Fee Parameter